opensuitemcp/ai-builder-blueprints/BUILD_BLUEPRINTS.md

 This document contains comprehensive blueprints for building a complete NetSuite AI Assistant.
 Execute these instructions step-by-step to create a production-ready application.

+> **🎯 PHASED APPROACH**: Build in phases and STOP after each phase for user inspection and testing.
+This allows users to:
+> - Test each component before moving on
+> - Catch issues early in the development process
+> - Understand how each part works
+> - Make customizations at each stage
+> - Build confidence in the application

 > **📝 CRITICAL**: Throughout these blueprints, `mycustomassistant` is used as a placeholder project name.
 >
 > **For AI Assistants**: When implementing these blueprints, use the project name provided by the user.
 This name will be used in: